 - A natural disaster has adversely affected your income or household situation.

-- You recently experienced an unforeseen significant event that is adversely affecting your finances (such as the COVID-19 pandemic).
+- You recently experienced an unforeseen significant event that is adversely affecting your finances.

-- Your business closed temporarily or permanently or is experiencing significant financial distress due to unforeseen events such as the COVID-19 pandemic.
+- Your business closed temporarily or permanently or is experiencing significant financial distress.

 - You or a household member who contributes to the payment of bills has lost their job recently or your income has significantly reduced.